bakytn/packs-calculator/README.md

 - To start, please install: docker, docker-compose and go

- - `'make up'` on root folder run it will start test-task docker container with all requied dependencies.
+ - `make up` on root folder run it will start test-task docker container with all requied dependencies.
-  - `'make bash'` to open container bash window
+  - `make bash` to open container bash window
   - `localhost:3333` to access go container from localhost